Skip to Content

 Reduction of greenhouse gas emissions

-Not only has wildlife had an opportunity to flourish but lockdown across the world has created all time records of reduction in pollution, improving the quality of air.
+Not only has wildlife had an opportunity to flourish but lockdowns across the world have created all-time records of pollution reduction, improving the quality of air.
 Although the ultimate goal is for this to be sustained long-term.

 Countries saw an average –26% emissions drop at the peak.
 2020 emissions depend on lockdown duration: –4% if restrictions ease by mid-June, and –7% if some last till year-end.
 Post-pandemic policies will shape future CO2 emissions.